 It is important that you work with your health care provider to help you understand the next steps you should take.

-National Jewish Health researchers and clinicians validated this test for use in antibody testing.
+National Jewish Health researchers validated this test for use in antibody testing.

 The most up-to-date information on COVID-19 is available at the Centers for Disease Control and Prevention website.
 In addition, please also contact your health care provider with any questions/concerns.